systemd/mkosi/mkosi/resources/mkosi.md

     the configure scripts for this image.
 See the **Scripts** section for more information.

+`PassEnvironment=`, `--pass-environment=`
+:   Takes a list of environment variable names separated by spaces.
+When
+    building multiple images, pass the listed environment variables to each individual subimage as if they were "universal" settings.
+See the **Building multiple images** section for more information.

 ## Specifiers

 The current value of various settings can be accessed when parsing